Flightline (horse): 2021: Three-year-old season

-Flightline began his career on April 24, 2021 at Santa Anita Park in a maiden race for three-year-olds and up over a distance of six furlongs.
-Facing six other non-winners, Flightline went off as the 9-10 favorite.
-He bumped with one of the other entrants at the start, but kicked clear and then extended his lead around the turn to win easily by 13 1/2 lengths in a time of 1:08.75.
+Flightline began his career on April 24, 2021, at Santa Anita Park in a maiden race for three-year-olds and up over six furlongs.
+Facing six other non-winners, he went off as the 9-10 favorite.
+He bumped with one of the other entrants at the start but kicked clear and then extended his lead around the turn to win by 13 1/2 lengths in a time of 1:08.75.
 He earned a Beyer Speed Figure of 105 and was named a TDN Rising Star by The Thoroughbred Daily News.
-"We really thought the world of him, but you never really know until they get on the racetrack", Hronis said.
+"We really thought the world of him, but you never really know until they get on the racetrack," Hronis said.
 "He makes it look really easy and he kind of floats over the track.
 He does things effortlessly."

 Flightline's second start was delayed for several months due to a foot bruise.
 On September 5, he was entered in an allowance race for non-winners of two races at Del Mar over a distance of six furlongs.
-Flightline pressed the pace from outside, went to the lead midway around the turn and then opened up under mild persuasion by Prat.
-Then he pushed away in the straight, coasting to the finishing line in the last 100 yards to win by 12 3/4 lengths in a time of 1:08.05.
+Flightline pressed the pace from outside, went to the lead midway around the turn, and opened up under mild persuasion by Prat.
+He pushed away in the straight, coasting to the finishing line in the last 100 yards to win by 12 3/4 lengths in a time of 1:08.05.
 He earned a Beyer Speed Figure of 114.

-For his final start of the year, Sadler pointed Flightline to the Grade I Malibu Stakes at Santa Anita Park on December 26 over a distance of seven furlongs.
-Facing six other sophomores, Flightline started as the short 2-5 odds-on favorite.
+For his final start of the year, Flightline ran in the Grade I Malibu Stakes at Santa Anita Park on December 26 over seven furlongs.
+Facing six other sophomores, he started as the 2-5 favorite.
 He was bumped at the start by second choice Dr. Schivel while starting slowly.
-However, Prat urged Flightline to the lead after a quarter-mile, leading clearly around the turn and drawing away in deep stretch winning easily again by 11 1/2 lengths in a time of 1:21.37.
+However, Prat urged Flightline to the lead after a quarter-mile, leading clearly around the turn and drawing away in deep stretch to win by 11 1/2 lengths in a time of 1:21.37.
 Prat said, "I was in cruise control the whole race, galloping freely.
 I wanted to get a good position and get myself into the race."
 Flightline was awarded a Beyer Speed Figure of 118, the highest number earned by any horse racing on dirt in North America in 2021.